cve-search/CveXplore/README.rst

 OR

-* A cve-search API instance
+* A cve-search API instance (will be retired in the 0.4 release)

 Both of them can be easily created on a physical machine or via a docker instance of cve-search;
 please check `cve-search <https://github.com/cve-search/cve-search>`_ or